 “The ‘Cuttlefish Project’ recordings are of immense Unangax̂ (Alaska Aleut) cultural importance due to not only the topics covered by Elders but because many of them were the last fluent speakers of the Unangam Tunuu language,” says Leslie McCartney, Associate Professor and Curator of Oral History at the Elmer E. Rasmuson Library.
 “They are of the utmost importance to the Unangax̂ people themselves, for educators around the world who study the diversity of Indigenous people in the United States, and for worldwide linguists and historians.”

-“We are especially proud to be associated with the Cuttlefish Project and its treasury of recordings,” says Gerald Seligman.
+“We are especially proud to be associated with the Cuttlefish Project and its treasury of recordings,” said Gerald Seligman.